DIY Sofa Slipcover. Update, Refresh, Renew

 Instructions:

-I created this quick video tutorial to make it easy for you!
-However, if you are more of a photo step-by-step kind of person just scroll down and keep reading for detailed instructions!
+I created a quick video tutorial to make it easy for you!
+However, if you are more of a photo step-by-step kind of person, just scroll down and keep reading for detailed instructions!

 image of the original sofa